Senior Management Team

 Mary has been retired a few years, she is a keen golfer and is on the Committee of her Ladies Section, and has been instrumental in achieving the ‘Women in Golf’ status.
 Her other hobbies are her allotment and travelling.

 Eje Esangbedo (Board member since November 2020)

-Eje Esangbedo joined the CRASAC board of trustees with a background in business development and fundraising.
-She currently works for Reall (an investor and innovator in affordable housing) as Head of Fundraising and Investor Relations.
+Eje Esangbedo joined the CRASAC board of trustees with a background in business development, partnering and fundraising.
+She currently works for Simprints (a not-for-profit using biometrics to verify impact in health care delivery) as Director of Partnerships.
+In this role she leads a team delivering fundraising, marketing and advocacy to governments.
 Prior to this she worked at World Vision where she led the new business unit; securing funds from FCDO (previously DFID) and the EC amongst other funders.
-With a range of management and leadership skills, she is also very well experienced in the field of impact investing.
+She has a range of management, strategy and leadership skills.

 Hayley brings her knowledge in Diversity, Equity and Inclusion (DEI) from her full-time job to CRASAC’s Board.
 She is a subject matter expert in gender equity, LGBTQ+, social mobility and allyship while being skilled in educating on race, disability and hidden diversity.
 She’s fiercely passionate about giving back to the community and driving lasting and sustainable change with people at the heart of it.
 If she’s not up a mountain somewhere when visiting home in the Lake District, she has her head in a book.